nottrobin/maas-docs/src/en/manage-cli-common.md

+---
+title:
-Title: MAAS CLI | Common Tasks
+- MAAS CLI | Common Tasks
+todo:
-TODO:  Decide whether explicit examples are needed everywhere
+- Decide whether explicit examples are needed everywhere
-       Foldouts cannot be used due to bug: https://git.io/vwbCz There is a nuance between a single reserved address and a single address in a range (start and end addresses being the same). this could use some digging
+- 'Foldouts cannot be used due to bug: https://git.io/vwbCz'
+- There is a nuance between a single reserved address and a single address in a range (start and end addresses being the same). this could use some digging
+---

 # Common CLI Tasks